 Article 2 of 8

-An instructor with many years of experience said to me; "All that constant change through mental pressure in addition to our existing limits and form - it can also become too boring and tiring in the long run!".
-Interpretation and meaning: To think, communicate and act beyond what exists and thereby constantly change oneself for the better is one of the absolute cornerstones of all martial arts.
+An instructor with many years of experience said to me; “All that constant change through mental pressure beyond our existing limits and form – it can also get too boring and tiring in the long run!”.
+Interpretation and meaning: Thinking, communicating and acting beyond the existing and thereby constantly changing oneself for the better, is one of the absolute cornerstones of all martial arts.
 It is a lifelong process.
 This instructor is an excellent martial artist.

-An instructor with many years of experience said to me; "All that training alone - it can very well be boring and too much fun!".
-Interpretation and meaning: To be alone with oneself and one's thoughts, words and actions in order to find oneself, and express and dare to show this through active expression, is one of the absolute cornerstones of all martial arts.
+An instructor with many years of experience said to me; ‟All that training alone – it can be really boring and too much of a gamble!”.
+Interpretation and meaning: Being alone with yourself and your thoughts, words and actions to find yourself, and expressing and daring to show this through active expression, is one of the absolute cornerstones of all martial arts.
 It is a lifelong process.
 This instructor is an excellent martial artist.

-Two ambitious and very experienced directors said to me in a serious moment after a reception: You are the living example of the failure of our others.
-We are almost the same age, have trained almost the same number of years, but we are still lower ranked black belts, while you are a high ranked black belt and Menkyo Kaiden “Initiated master of all the martial arts”.
-We can't even say you got your degrees easily and you're not that damn smart.
-Because we know that is a lie, and we have both seen and felt it ourselves. - You serve all the rest of us better as dead, ha, ha.".
+Two ambitious and very experienced instructors said to me in a serious moment after a reception: You are the living example of the failure of our others.
+We are almost the same age, have trained almost the same number of years, but we are still lower graded black belts, while you are a high graded black belt and Menkyo Kaiden „Initiated master of all the martial arts‟.
+We can't even say that you have come to your grades easily, and that you are not that damned skilled.
+Because we know that is a lie, and we have both seen and felt it ourselves. – You serve all the rest of us better dead, ha, ha.‟.

 Interpretation and meaning: Such episodes of honesty, jealousy or intrigue are experienced by all people who have achieved something that others themselves want to achieve in their field.
 This can be constant, period or episode wise.
 We all know the silly, open or hidden remarks from friends, acquaintances, colleagues, bosses, employees or complete strangers when we or a person happily talk about a new acquisition, a success or big visions.
 It doesn't have to be that way, but reality shows otherwise.
 Why do people find it so difficult to be genuinely happy about other people's success, progress and joy?